The Cruelty Of Castration

-We say "neuter" for castrate and "spay" for hysterectomy, but both surgeries stop production of vital sex hormones and increase health risks.
+We say "neuter" for castrate and "spay" for hysterectomy but both surgeries stop production of vital sex hormones and increase health risks - just like in people!

 Are there health risks in neutering your dog?